harlanhong/video-evaluation-toolkit/README.md

   - **Aesthetic Quality**: The aesthetic score of the video.
   - **Imaging Quality**: Image quality assessment.
   - **Flexible Enablement**: VBench calculation can be selectively enabled to balance performance.

+### ✅ Advanced Synchronization Metrics (New)

+  - **CLIP-V Similarity**: Calculate CLIP similarity between source and target frames at the same timestamp.
+  - **FVD-V Score**: Fréchet Video Distance for video generation quality assessment (from SV4D).
+  - **GIM Matching**: State-of-the-art image matching to calculate matching pixels with confidence > threshold (Mat.
+Pix.).
+  - **Modular Design**: Each metric can be independently enabled for flexible evaluation.

 ## 📁 Directory Structure